 Let’s dive into this new virtual world; it might just change how you experience the real one.

-By 2025, VR is no longer niche, it’s mainstream.
+VR is no longer niche — it’s mainstream.
 From virtual yoga classes to immersive therapy sessions, people are turning to VR for more than just games.
 One friend of mine started using it for guided meditations and swears it’s helped her anxiety levels drop.

 2. VR and Mental Health: More Than Just a Game